Rangers defenseman K'Andre Miller checks Washington Capitals left wing Alex Ovechkin...

 According to data culled by NaturalStatTrick.com, the Rangers’ top defense pair has a 64.18% High Danger Chances For rate, a 62.02% Shots For rate, a 63.18 Fenwick For rate, and a 61.48% Corsi For rate.

 To summarize: The pairing has generated offense when they have been on the ice together.
-Add their portfolio to Laviolette’s desire for “stability” on the back end, and he is going to stay with what has worked heretofore this season while determining whether it will be Mancini or Jones who will be Schneider’s regular partner on the third pair.
+Add their portfolio to Laviolette’s desire for stability on the back end and he is going to stay with what has worked this season.
+He also will determine whether Mancini or Jones will be Schneider’s regular partner on the third pair.

-“We’re still looking at it,” Laviolette said, when asked if either Mancini or Jones has a step up on the other for the sixth defenseman role.
+“We’re still looking at it,” Laviolette said when asked if Mancini or Jones has a leg up on the other for the sixth defenseman role.
 “There’s going to be decisions as long as you have extra players.”

 Notes & quotes: Jimmy Vesey (lower body) wore a blue contact jersey and was a full participant in practice.